Overview#

-Omniverse Kit is the SDK for building Omniverse applications like Create and View.
-It can also be used to develop your own Omniverse applications.
+Omniverse Kit is the SDK for building your own Omniverse applications like USD Composer and USD Explorer.

-As a developer you can use any combination of those to build your own application or just extend or modify what’s already there.
+As a developer, you can use any combination of these components to build your own applications or extensions.

-USD is the primary Scene Description used by Kit, both for in-memory/authoring/runtime use, and as the serialisation format.
+USD is the primary Scene Description used by Kit, both for in-memory/authoring/runtime use, and as the serialization format.

 USD can be accessed directly via an external shared library.
-If your plugin uses USD through C++ it must link to this library.
-You can also use USD from python using USD’s own python bindings, which cover the whole USD API (but not all of it’s dependencies like Tf, SDF etc).
-We generated reference documentation for it, see the OpenUSD Python API.
+If your plugin uses USD through C++, it must link to this library.
+You can also use USD from Python using USD’s own Python bindings, which cover the whole USD API (but not all of its dependencies like Tf, SDF etc).
+See the OpenUSD Python API reference documentation.

-Hydra allows USD to stream it’s content to any Renderer which has a Hydra Scene Delegate - these include Pixar’s HDStorm (currently shipped with the USD package shipped as part of Kit) as well as the Omniverse RTX Renderer and IRay (both of which ship with Kit)
+Hydra allows USD to stream its content to any renderer which has a Hydra Scene Delegate - these include Pixar’s HDStorm as well as the Omniverse RTX Renderer.

-Omni.USD (See the omni.usd module for API docs) is an API written in C++ which sits on top of USD, Kit’s core, and the OmniClient library, and provides application-related services such as:
+omni.usd (See the omni.usd module for API docs) is an API written in C++ which sits on top of USD, Kit’s core, and the OmniClient library.
+It provides application-related services such as:

 • Events/Listeners